After a record run, fewer biotechs are going public. Here's how they're performing.

 Company and investor information was collected from the Form S-1 companies file with the Securities and Exchange Commission before an IPO.

 Shareholder names are listed by firm, rather than the specific fund that invested in a company.
 Individual trusts or holdings that own 50% or more of a company are also noted.
+In some cases, particularly with smaller IPOs, individual people are listed.

 The equity raised before an offering typically consists of both stock and convertible securities, and was collected from the "liquidity and capital resources" and "financing activities" sections of an S-1.
+Total proceeds refers to the money raised at IPO pricing and doesn't always reflect subsequent exercise of options by underwriters.

 Equity percentages and money raised are rounded to the nearest whole number.